wmgeolab/GEOWebsite/README.md

-# data-portal_django
+# GEOWebsite
-CheckMySchool open data platform
+Website for the Global Education Observatory platform